TheBicPen/osu-exporter/README.md

-Do NOT use this program to aid in the distribution of copyrighted content.
-Doing so would only hurt the game community we know and love.
+Do NOT use this program to distribute copyright-protected music.